Login or Register to make a submission.

 When the authors submit their manuscripts to or review for this journal the contact information should be provided as detailed as possible.
 These include, your name, email address, affiliation, and other contact details, the publication might require which will be used for the regular operations of the journal.
 The publisher recognizes the importance of protecting the personal information collected from users in the operation of these services, and has practices in place to ensure that steps are taken to maintain the security, integrity, and privacy of the personal data collected and processed.

-3. MANUSCRIPT CATEGORIES AND REQUIREMENTS
+2. MANUSCRIPT CATEGORIES AND REQUIREMENTS

-• Hypotheses: reasonable hypotheses (3,000 words limit)
+• Hypotheses: reasonable hypotheses (3,000 words limit) with novel suggestions and opinions.

 • Commentaries: evidence-based opinion pieces involving areas of broad interest (1500 word limit) and invited commentaries (1,000 word limit).